Benardakaka/Blog-Site/README.md

 # Description

-This is an application that allows users to sign in or sign up and post blogs abroad.It also allows them to comment on the blogs they have created
+This is a website application that allows users to sign in or sign up and post blogs global.It also allows them to comment on the blogs they have created on.

 ## User Story